mailmug/php-dlib/README.md

 // $parts is integer array where keys are associative values with "x" and "y" for keys
 ```

-Note that, if you use class-based approach, you need to feed bounding box rectangle with values obtained from `dlib_face_detection`.
-If you use `dlib_face_landmark_detection`, everything is already done for you (and you are using HOG face detection model).
+Note that, if you use a class-based approach, you need to feed the bounding box rectangle with values obtained from `dlib_face_detection`.
+If you use `dlib_face_landmark_detection`, everything is already done for you (and you are using the HOG face detection model).

 #### face recognition (aka getting face descriptor)